powsybl/powsybl.github.io/pages/documentation/developer/tutorials/index.md

 ## Merging
 - [Create the Java code to perform merging and balances adjustment](emf.md): Learn how to create the Java code to merge multiple CIM-CGMES based IGMs and adjust the AC net positions of each control area to met the targets.
 This tutorial follows the European Merging Function requirements.

+## Network modifications scripts in groovy
+- [Modify a network through groovy scripts](network_modifications_groovy.md): Learn how to use Powsybl network modification functions in Groovy.